Appeals Court Denies Attempt to End Michael Flynn Case

 Seek Legal Assistance Today

 Since the “Saturday night massacre” during Watergate, there has been an open question of the scope of the US attorney general’s power to make internal decisions benefiting the president’s preferred political appointees and employees without independent scrutiny when there is evidence that those decisions may have been tainted by improper motive.
 The Flynn decision suggests a move toward limiting that power and allowing for judicial review of those decisions that affect employees.
-If you are an employee who needs legal assistance in the workplace, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you are an employee who needs legal assistance in the workplace, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.